A Must-Read Guide To Finding – And Buying – Themes On ThemeForest!

 - Best sellers

 - Best rated

-To help trim your list even further, ThemeForest also offers a user-friendly filtering system, which you’ll find to the left of the main theme results list.
+To help to trim your list even further, ThemeForest also offers a user-friendly filtering system, which you’ll find to the left of the main theme results list.
 You can filter the list based on:

-Of course, if you really don’t have time for all that (or if you’ve already tried and, for whatever reason, got nowhere), you can always jump to ThemeForest’s current best-sellers page, or check out some of the top authors’ portfolios by finding the top-selling themes and clicking on the author names that appear in the righthand sidebar.
+Of course, if you really don’t have time for all of that (or if you’ve already tried and, for whatever reason, got nowhere), you can always jump to ThemeForest’s current best-sellers page, or check out some of the top authors’ portfolios by finding the top-selling themes and clicking on the author names that appear in the righthand sidebar.

 Before Buying: How to Choose a Theme

-Every theme on ThemeForest features a live preview — an invaluable tool that allows you to see it in action on a preconfigured website, which should demonstrate its main features and functionalities.
+Every theme on ThemeForest features a live preview — a helpful tool that allows you to see a theme in action on a preconfigured website, which should demonstrate its main features and functionalities.

 - Number of sales — if a theme sells by the thousands, it’s likely to be a good theme, and the developer will have the resources to continue updating and improving it.

 - Buyer rating — good themes will attract high ratings, and vice versa (pay attention to the number of ratings too).

 - Last updated — a WordPress theme that hasn’t had an update in a while is more prone to security vulnerabilities and compatibility issues.
 If it’s been more than six months since the last update, that’s not a good sign.